kubeflow/website/content/docs/gke/deploy/monitor-iap-setup.md

 you choose the authentication method you want to use.
 One of the options is Cloud IAP.
 This document assumes that you have already deployed Kubeflow.

+Kubeflow uses the [Let's Encrypt](https://letsencrypt.org/) service to provide an SSL certificate for the Kubeflow UI.

 Cloud IAP gives you the following benefits:

  * Users can log in in using their GCP accounts.